lluzak/form_objects/README.md

 # => {:first_name=>"FirstName", :last_name=>"LastName", :terms=>true, :address=>{:address=>"Street"}}
 ```

+You can use this `Hash` inside your classes, services etc.

+## Many forms in form

-You can use this `Hash` inside your classes, services etc. What we should do when we need more than 1 address?
+What we should do when we need more than 1 address?
 We can use `Array` from Virtus.

 ```ruby
 class UserForm < FormObjects::Base